derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 }
 ```

 Each class definition is denoted by a preceding `.` so our `black-background` class becomes `.black-background` within our `.css` file.
 Then, similar to the JavaScript scope concept we visited earlier, the property-value pairs are defined between the `{` and `}` values.
-The `{` and `}` define the scope, the space, where one or more property-value pairs embody a particular class.
+The `{` and `}` define the scope, the space, where one or more property-value pairs represent a particular class.